- EMERGING INITIATIVES

 Projects receiving rebates through MassCEC must be located in a utility territory that contributes funding to the Renewable Energy Trust (RET), which includes communities served by investor-owned electric utility companies or a participating municipal lighting plant.

 What is an MLP and where are they?

 MLP stands for “municipal light plant” and refers to communities who are serviced by a publicly-owned local utility instead of an investor-owned electric company, such as National Grid or Eversource.
 Some of these MLP communities contribute to the RET, which is the funding source for rebates.
 We are unable to provide rebates to MLP communities that do not contribute to the RET.

 Can retrofits of existing GSHP systems qualify?

-Yes, awards are based on a percentage of costs, up to a maximum of $6,250 for small-scale businesses, $9,375 for privately owned affordable housing or $150,000 for large-scale systems.
+Yes, awards are based on a percentage of costs, up to a maximum of $8,594 for government and non-profit entities, $11,719 for publicly owned affordable housing or $150,000 for large-scale systems.
 Eligible project costs include: replacement heat pump equipment, new loop piping, well modifications or additions and any associated labor.
 Internal distribution system modifications and miscellaneous costs are not eligible.

 The Ground-Source Heat Pump program is one in a suite of MassCEC’s Clean Heating and Cooling programs.
 In 2015, MassCEC authorized long-term funding for Clean Heating and Cooling programs.